faafiel/TOPO_Assessment/README.md

 _Setting up_

 1) cd to your equivalent address of "cd C:\Users\USER\OneDrive\12.Github_repos\Topo_Assessments\website_Django".
 This is the directory structure.
 2) Run CLI "python manage.py makemigrations".
-This will generate a commit request for frontend
+This will generate a commit request for frontend DB UI/UX
-3) Run CLI "python manage.py makemigrations dashboards 0026".
-This will generate a commit request for DB
+3) Run CLI "python manage.py makemigrations dashboards 0028".
+This will generate a commit request for DB creation

    - NOTE: The 0028 may be different on different machines.
 It may be 0001 or 0029 on a new machine.
 Please check "migrations" folder in directory to verify the number of the latest file
    - The format for this CLI is "python manage.py makemigrations dashboards <migration_prefix>"